Eleanora-cyj/Django_project_meseum/README.md

 # Django_project_meseum
+*It's a collaborative project with @wwwangxinyi.

+## Introduction
 Many museums have established their museum databases, hold digital exhibitions, and provided virtual visit services to internet tourists.
-However, despite the museumsâ great efforts, the benefits of these services do not reach everyone.
-I would like to build a museum-related website based on various museum data sets that provides users a quick search on Eastern Asian Culture.
+However, the benefits of these services do not reach everyone.
+A museum-related website would be built based on various museum datasets, providing users a quick search on Eastern Asian Culture.

 ## Databases
-Followings are the database that I would like to utilize (their websites can also be referred as similar websites):
+The data will be generated from these three website databases:
 1. The British Museum, London, United Kingdom
     - Website: https://www.britishmuseum.org/collection
 2. The Metropolitan Museum of Art, Washington, D.C., United States